lammps/lammps/doc/src/compute_stress_mop.rst

 enabled if LAMMPS is built with that package.
 See the :doc:`Build package <Build_package>` doc page on for more info.

-The method is implemented for simulation boxes whose size does not change in time, and axis-aligned planes.
-Additionally, for compute *stress/mop/profile*, the simulation box must be orthogonal.
+The method is implemented for orthogonal simulation boxes whose size does not change in time, and axis-aligned planes.

 The method only works with two-body pair interactions, because it requires the class method ``Pair::single()`` to be implemented, which is